Call stack: Description

-Since the call stack is organized as a stack, the caller pushes the return address onto the stack, and the called subroutine, when it finishes, pulls or pops the return address off the call stack and transfers control to that address.
+Since the call stack is organized as a stack, the caller of a procedure pushes the return address onto the stack, and the called subroutine, when it finishes, pulls or pops the return address off the call stack and transfers control to that address; similarly, the prolog of an inline block pushes a stack frame and the epilog pops it.
 If a called subroutine calls on yet another subroutine, it will push another return address onto the call stack, and so on, with the information stacking up and unstacking as the program dictates.
 If the pushing consumes all of the space allocated for the call stack, an error called a stack overflow occurs, generally causing the program to crash.
-Adding a subroutine's entry to the call stack is sometimes called "winding"; conversely, removing entries is "unwinding".
+Adding a block's or subroutine's entry to the call stack is sometimes called "winding", and removing entries "unwinding".

 There is usually exactly one call stack associated with a running program (or more accurately, with each task or thread of a process), although additional stacks may be created for signal handling or cooperative multitasking (as with setcontext).
-Since there is only one in this important context, it can be referred to as the stack (implicitly, "of the task"); however, in the Forth programming language the data stack or parameter stack is accessed more explicitly than the call stack and is commonly referred to as the stack (see below).
+Since there is only one in this important context, it can be referred to as the stack (implicitly "of the task"); however, in the Forth programming language the data stack or parameter stack is accessed more explicitly than the call stack and is commonly referred to as the stack (see below).

 In high-level programming languages, the specifics of the call stack are usually hidden from the programmer.
 They are given access only to a set of functions, and not the memory on the stack itself.
 This is an example of abstraction.
-Most assembly languages, on the other hand, require programmers to be involved with manipulating the stack.
+Most assembly languages, on the other hand, require programmers to be involved in manipulating the stack.
 The actual details of the stack in a programming language depend upon the compiler, operating system, and the available instruction set.

 Functions of the call stack

 As noted above, the primary purpose of a call stack is to store the return addresses.
-When a subroutine is called, the location (address) of the instruction at which the calling routine can later resume needs to be saved somewhere.
+When a subroutine is called, the location (address) of the instruction at which the calling routine can later resume must be saved somewhere.
 Using a stack to save the return address has important advantages over some alternative calling conventions, such as saving the return address before the beginning of the called subroutine or in some other fixed location.
-One is that each task can have its own stack, and thus the subroutine can be thread-safe, that is, can be active simultaneously for different tasks doing different things.
+One is that each task can have its own stack, and thus the subroutine can be thread-safe, that is, able to be active simultaneously for different tasks doing different things.
 Another benefit is that by providing reentrancy, recursion is automatically supported.
 When a function calls itself recursively, a return address needs to be stored for each activation of the function so that it can later be used to return from the function activation.
 Stack structures provide this capability automatically.

-Depending on the language, operating system, and machine environment, a call stack may serve additional purposes, including for example:
+Depending on the language, operating system, and machine environment, a call stack may serve additional purposes, including, for example: